talhabilal-dev/create-node-spark/readme.md

   Scaffolds your project with Express.js, a fast, unopinionated, and minimal web framework that’s perfect for building scalable REST APIs.

-- **MongoDB Integration**
+- **DataBase Integration**

-  Choose to set up MongoDB integration with Mongoose out of the box.
-No need for additional setup.
+  Support for MongoDB integration with Mongoose and MySQL integration with Knex.js and mysql2

 - **Optional ESLint Setup**